liveoffline2021-max/christian-alarm-privacy-policy/index.md

 You can opt out of personalized ads by adjusting your Google settings here: [Google Ads Settings](https://www.google.com/settings/ads)

 **Children’s Privacy**
-Christmas Alarm Clock is not intended for children under 13, and we do not knowingly collect data from children.
+Christian Alarm Clock is not intended for children under 13, and we do not knowingly collect data from children.

 **Third-Party Services**
 This app uses third-party services such as Google AdMob, which have their own privacy practices.
 For more information, please see the [Google Privacy Policy](https://policies.google.com/privacy).